Panzerschrek/U-00DC-Sprache-site/_posts/2023-08-11-dead-code-checks.md

 For functions and type templates usage check is performed per-item for set of things with same name.
 For example, if two overloaded functions with same name are declared, but only one is used (called or assigned to a function pointer) - an error about unused second function will be generated.

-It is important to mention, that global unused names check is performed only in things, declared inside main file (compilation root), but not for imported files.
+It is important to mention, that global unused names check is performed only for things, declared inside main file (compilation root), but not for imported files.
-There is no reason to perform unused names check for imported files, since such files may be imported in other main (compiled) files and unused in this compilation unit names may be used in other files.
+There is no reason to perform unused names check for imported files, since such files may be imported in other main (compiled) files and unused in this compilation unit names may be used in another.

 There are a couple of exceptions for unused functions.
 Special class methods - default constructor, copy construcotr, copy-assignment operator, equality-compare operator, destructor may be unused, but no error will be generated for them.